-Bachelor of Arts students can fulfill their University language requirement by taking two years of Korean language.
-Taylor students can also complete a several liberal arts requirements through Korean cultural classes and history classes.
+Bachelor of Arts students can fulfill their degree language requirement by taking two years of the Korean language, taught by Korean speakers.
+All Taylor students can complete liberal arts requirements through Korean cultural classes and history classes.

-Even if you don’t travel to South Korea, all Taylor students can participate in Korean cultural festivals and activities each semester.
+Not planning to study abroad in South Korea?
+All Taylor students can participate in Korean cultural festivals and activities each semester.
 You can eat Korean food, learn cultural dances, listen to K-Pop music, and hear about the country’s Hallyu (Korea Wave of Korean Pop Culture).

-Through Taylor’s partnership with Handong University and the commitment of the Modern Languages department, the King Sejong Institute has chosen Taylor University as one of its allotted 200 global partners – 11th in the United States and 2nd in the Midwest region.
+Through Taylor’s partnership with Handong University and the commitment of the Modern Languages department, the King Sejong Institute is one of its allotted 200 global partners – 11th in the United States and 2nd in the Midwest region.

 Contact Taylor About King Sejong Institute – Upland